allenrattler/AllenRattler-Analytics-Portfolio/README.md

 **Branch:** `Student-Performance-Gap-Analysis-Place-Value-vs-Regrouping`

 ### Business Problem
-Which students are falling behind in place value and regrouping — and does the gap differ by learning style, intervention group, or time of year?
+Which students have mastered place value concepts but struggle with regrouping, and which specific regrouping skills should be prioritized for intervention?

 ### Industry
 Education — Elementary School, Grades 2–4